California has a reputation for sunshine, beaches and palm trees – but that’s only part of the picture.

 Small towns offer the best of the US – and California is no exception.
 North of San Francisco, Chico is a vibrant college hub surrounded by farming communities – always a good sign when seeking out great food in California’s northeast.
 The town’s Bidwell Park is a great spot for splashing around in swimming holes, riding horses, fishing and hiking.
 You can also tour the highly regarded Sierra Nevada Brewing Company brewery and admire work by local artists at the Museum of Northern California Art.

-In the Trinity Mountains a few hours north of Redding, Dunsmuir is a well-loved fly-fishing destination and a notable stop for US railroad history buffs.
+Located in the Trinity Mountains a few hours north of Redding, Dunsmuir is a well-loved fly-fishing destination and a notable stop for US railroad history buffs.
 Near Napa, Calistoga is a place to soak in soothing mineral waters at spa resorts that range from modest to opulent.
 Some are also clothing optional.
 Along California’s Central Coast, Cambria is an artsy seaside town dotted with cozy inns.
 It’s also the setting for Hearst Castle, the lavish former home of William Randolph Hearst and a must-visit stop for anyone driving the Pacific Coast Highway.

 Inland and easily accessible from Los Angeles, Ojai attracts wellness-seekers who also like the comfort of bedding down in boutique hotels.
 The mountain town of Idyllwild puts 30,000 acres of the San Jacinto Wilderness within reach, as well as art galleries, outdoor rock climbing and an annual outdoor jazz festival.